Alona Tal: Early life

 Alona Tal was born and raised in Herzliya, Israel.
-Her father Ami Tal is a computer professional of both Sephardi Jewish and Mizrahi Jewish (Turkish-Jewish) descent, whose original surname was "Mizrahi"; whereas her mother Ayala (née Sabat) is a lawyer and is of Ashkenazi Jewish (Polish-Jewish) descent.
+Her father Ami Tal is a computer professional of Sephardi Jewish and Mizrahi Jewish (Turkish-Jewish) descent, whose original surname was "Mizrahi"; whereas her mother Ayala (née Sabat) is a lawyer and is of Ashkenazi Jewish (Polish-Jewish) descent.
 Both her parents were born in Israel.
 Her parents divorced when she was 9.
 She has two sisters as well as two half-sisters from her father's later relationship.
 She attended the Thelma Yellin High School in Givatayim, Israel, majoring in theatre.
 She is Jewish and has described herself as a "spiritual person".
 She served in the military theatre of the Israel Defense Forces (IDF).

 Career

 Tal started her career after her military service, with a children's musical video tape in which she played an evil witch.
-Following that, she appeared in a commercial for a laundry detergent, and then appeared in the lead role in the Israeli film Lihiyot Kochav (To Be A Star).
+Following that, she appeared in a commercial for a laundry detergent, and then appeared in the lead role in the Israeli film Lihiyot Kochav (To Be A Star; 2003).